7th Annual MBA Program Rankings

 If you are working full-time and taking MBA classes at night but are grouped with classmates studying full-time and who have more free time on their hands, friction may arise.
 Their preferred meeting times and the amount of time they spend on “camaraderie” rather than focused work may not meet your needs.

-The smallest full-time MBA program is University of Richmond, with only 2 students in the program.
+The smallest full-time MBA program is The University of Akron, with only 3 students in the program.
 (Longwood has a part-time MBA program too, but it’s small as well.)
-The University of Southern California has a much larger full-time MBA program with 2,102 students.
+The The University of Texas at Dallas has a much larger full-time MBA program with 3,933 students.
 Between these numbers is a range of program sizes.
 One will be right for you.

 See our expanded report on Alumni and Student Enrollment